svenlankester/syftbox-netflix/README.md

 This project is a proof of concept utilizing [SyftBox](https://syftbox-documentation.openmined.org/) from [OpenMined](https://openmined.org/) to process 🔒 private data.
 The use case focuses on analyzing the [Netflix viewing history](https://help.netflix.com/en/node/101917) provided by users.
 This effort is part of the [#30DaysOfFLCode](https://info.openmined.org/30daysofflcode) initiative.

-> ✋ If you are interested in joining this work, check out the Matchmaking spreadsheet for #30DaysOfFLCode [here](https://docs.google.com/spreadsheets/d/1euxZMxQXwctjRt_MVLqnqkuBqpXKuGagLReYANXj1i8/edit?gid=78639164#gid=78639164).

 [![Join OpenMined on Slack](https://img.shields.io/badge/Join%20Us%20on-Slack-blue)](https://slack.openmined.org/)

 ## 🎯 Goals